Asian shares reverse losses, capped before Fed meeting

 "Although no change in policy settings is expected, the ability of Fed Chairman Bernanke to communicate effectively the Fed's strategy over 'tapering' will be crucial to determine whether market volatility persists or lessens," analysts at Credit Agricole CIB said in a research note.

-The dollar was top-heavy against a basket of six major currencies, trading up 0.14 percent but hovering near a four-month low of 80.50 hit on Thursday.
+The dollar was top-heavy against a basket of six major currencies, trading up 0.06 percent but staying near a four-month low of 80.50 hit on Thursday.

 Goldman Sachs said in a research report that despite moderate growth in the United States relative to the rest of the world, the latest TIC data released last week indicated a lack of any notable capital inflows, which, along with the persistent trade deficit, remains negative for the dollar.

-The dollar recovered against the yen, however, rising 0.7 percent to 94.72 and helping underpin sentiment for Japan's benchmark Nikkei stock average, which climbed 2.7 percent after opening lower.
+The dollar recovered against the yen, however, rising 0.5 percent to 94.57 and helping improve sentiment for Japan's benchmark Nikkei stock average, which rose 1.2 percent after opening lower.

 The dollar hit a 10-week low of 93.75 yen on Thursday, bringing it down nearly 10 percent from last month's 4-1/2-year peak of 103.74 yen.
 The dollar ended last week down 3.4 percent for its biggest weekly loss since July 2009.